vime-js/vime/CONTRIBUTING.md

 2. Add small description about the provider to the auto-generated `readme.md` file (above the `<-- Auto Generated Below -->` comment).
 See other providers as an example.
 3. Create `usage` directory and add examples for the same frameworks that are listed for all other providers.
-4. Add the new provider component to [`VimeModule`](./packages/angular/src/vime-module.ts) in the `@vime/angular` package.
-5. Commit your changes `git commit -m 'feat(core/providers): add twitch provider'`
+4. Commit your changes `git commit -m 'feat(core/providers): add twitch provider'`
-6. Create a PR!
+5. Create a PR!

 ## 🖥️ UI Components